Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 When using the demo script. .\\HealthcareDemo.ps1 with the **BulkPatientadmission** switch as outlined in **Deploying and running the demo** it will execute the following processing pipeline:
 ![](images/securetransact.png)
-**1. Azure Function** triggered and the function will request for a [bearer token](https://docs.microsoft.com/en-us/rest/api/) from Azure Active directory.
+**1. Azure Function** triggered and the function requests for a [bearer token](https://docs.microsoft.com/en-us/rest/api/) from Azure Active directory.

-**2. Key Vault** requested for a secret that will be associated to the requested token.
+**2. Key Vault** requested for a secret that is associated to the requested token.

 **3. Azure Roles** validate the request, and authorizes access request to the Key Vault.